thomas-gale/pi-gen/README.md

 ###Tip

-If you want to support Raspbian you can drop some Ether here :-)
+If you want to support EthRaspbian you can drop some Ether here :-)

-0x7ce2950AD4Dba4B75564ed4a5c302743Bfd90Aeb
+`0x7ce2950AD4Dba4B75564ed4a5c302743Bfd90Aeb`